No Friendlies in Sight

 A branch snapped under her foot, angry hiss sounding immediately from her right.

 Her heart pounding, Shantae took a combat stance.
 A brown, spiky ape emerged pushing branches aside, eerily silent.
-It blended with its surroundings so well she'd miss it until it was too late, if not for its hiss.
+It was blending with its surroundings so well she'd miss it until it was too late, if not for its hiss.

 "Um, hello?"
 Shantae tried.
 Its bloody-red eyes were conveying unthinking aggression, but you never know until you try.

-This dangerous dance went for a while: unlike the monsters of her home land, who either were magical clones exploding into trash after a couple hits, or could get a hint and run away with a tail between their legs after a good whacking, this one fought stubbornly until she whipped it to death, its bloody corpse slumping to the ground.
-All in all, it took a dozen or so hits and too many near misses for her comfort.
-If all monsters here were so tough and so brutally single-minded, she was in trouble!
+Unlike the monsters of her home land, who either were magical clones exploding into trash after a couple hits, or could get a hint and run away with a tail between their legs after one good whack, this one fought stubbornly until she whipped it to death, its bloody corpse slumping to the ground.
+It took only three hits in total, but it took her a lot of misses and close calls to get these hits in: the memories of fish merchant gutting fish kept coming to mind, slippery innards falling out of a carcass cut open.
+If all monsters around here were so deadly and so brutally single-minded, she was in trouble!

 Shantae froze, listening.
 Have the racket attracted anything else?
 The silence told her otherwise, at first, but then there were sounds of something moving through the bushes.
 Something massive.